DCMLab/ddd/index.md

 **Welcome!**

-This is the website for the project *Digitizing the Dualism Debate: a case study in the computational analysis of historical music sources*.
+This is the website for the project *Digitizing the Dualism Debate: a case study in the computational analysis of historical music theory sources*.

 The "dualism debate", a 'hot topic' in 19th-century German music theory, is concerned with the mutual relationship of major and minor triads,